 Common Name: Western Waterleaf

-Hydrophyllum occidentale is a Perennial up to 0.50 metres tall.
+Hydrophyllum occidentale is a perennial plant that can grow up to 0.50 metres tall.

 It has edible uses.